 '''

-case ordinal_expression of

-selector: statement;

-selector: statement;

-{ ''else'' instead of ''otherwise'' allowed }

-otherwise

 statement;

-statement;

 end

 or, as part of the invariant record type definition:

 foo = record

 field_declarations

 case bar: variant_type of

 selector: (field_declarations);

 selector: (field_declarations);

 end;

 or, without a variant selector field,

 type

 foo = record

 field_declarations

 case variant_type of

 selector: (field_declarations);

 selector: (field_declarations);

 end;

 '''

-The case statement compares the value of ordinal_expression to each selector, which can be a constant, a subrange, or a list of them separated by commas, being compatible with the result of ordinal_expression.
+The case statement compares the value of ordinal\expression to each selector, which can be a constant, a subrange, or a list of them separated by commas, being compatible with the result of ordinal\expression.
 Note: duplicate selectors or range crossing is not allowed unless {\$borland-pascal} is specified.
 In case of equality the corresponding statement is executed.
 If otherwise is specified and no appropriate selector matched the expression, the series of statements following otherwise is executed.
 As a synonym for otherwise, else can be used.
 The semicolon before otherwise is optional.

-@@????
+@@ ????
 The expression must match one of the selectors in order to continue, unless an alternative statement series is specified.

-For case in a variant record type definition, see Section 6.2.11.3 [Record Types], page 71.
+For case in a variant record type definition, see Section 6.2.11.3 [Record Types], page 85.

 '''

-Section 6.1.7.3 [if Statement], page 56
+Section 6.1.7.3 [if Statement], page 69

 '''